 Irresistible Business Offer

-If your company aims to support the community’s well-being, you can set priorities.
+You can set priorities if your company aims to support the community’s well-being.
 You’ll be able to build momentum and create a more significant impact on society.
 Investing in solutions that address air pollution will help the environment, too.
 This is a two-for-one deal, a business offer your company would be remiss to resist.

 CHAPTER 4: EVERYTHING YOU NEED TO KNOW ABOUT WATER POLLUTION

 Water covers 70% of the Earth’s surface.
-It’s a critical resource for the survival of all humans and the environment.
+It is a critical resource for the survival of humans and the environment.

-Water pollution goes hand-in-hand with air pollution when it comes to environmental concerns.
-It affects not just large but also small bodies of water around the world.
-Polluted water also affects entire ecosystems that exist in the water.
+Water pollution is an environmental concern, along with air pollution.
+It affects large and small bodies of water around the world, and polluted water also affects entire ecosystems.

 As of today, organizations are working hard to protect our waters from contamination.
 They have committed to restoring waterways and keeping bodies of water from contamination.
 Many organizations are helping to educate and encourage practices to preserve water ecosystems.